kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 You can follow Vastaamo's official updates [at their website](https://vastaamo.fi/ajankohtaista/). (currently only in Finnish)

-## Presumably, the stolen data contains the following:
+## The stolen data contains the following:

 *   First name and surname
 *   Address (Street address, postal code, city, country)